delvtech/drift/.changeset/rare-tools-drum.md

 "@delvtech/evm-client-viem": minor
 ---

-This is adding a validateBeforeWrite param to createReadWriteContract.
+This added a validateBeforeWrite param to createReadWriteContract.